rvl/gpxanim/README.md

 How to use
 ----------

 First, get your track in GPX format.
-It would be course to have correct speed and course values for the trackpoints.
+It would be better to have correct speed and course values for the trackpoints.
 You can use [GPSBabel][] to calculate the values: